Skip to Content Accessibility Information

 5. Can an employer protest their annual tax rate?

-Yes, employers can protest their assigned tax rates.
-To do so, an employer can request a review determination within 30 days of the Date of Notice listed on the employer’s Experience Rate Notice.
-An employer can request a review either in BEACON or by mail.
+Yes, an employer can protest their tax rate by requesting a review determination (within 30 days of the Date of Notice listed on the Experience Rate Notice).
+An employer can request a review in BEACON or by mail.

 • Select “Tax Rate Functions” from the portal left menu.